 A non-AP STA (AP) starts a frame exchange by sending a Short Data frame addressed to the Relay AP (Relay STA) by setting the Relayed frame field set to 1.

-In the transmitted frame, if More Data bit is set to 1, The TXVECTOR parameter RESPONSE_INDICATION shall be set to Long Response.

-In the transmitted frame, if More Data bit is set to 0, The TXVECTOR parameter RESPONSE_INDICATION shall be set to NDP Response.

 The Relay STAAP (Relay STA), that intends to use Explicit ACK procedure, shall set the Duration Indication field to 1 and Duration field to 0 in ACK Indication field of the NDP ACK response frame that is transmitted to the non-AP STA (AP) to indicate Long Response to Not ACK, BlockAck or CTS,.
 In addition itand shall set the Relayed Frame field of the response the NDP ACK frame that is transmitted to the non-AP STA to 1.
 Otherwise, it shall set the Duration Indication field to 0 and the Duration field to 0 in the NDP ACK to indicate No Response and the Relayed Frame field to 0.